-Malingering, Symptom Validity Testing, Faking good, and Fantasy proneness.
+Malingering, Symptom Validity Testing, Faking good, Faking bad, and Fantasy proneness.

-At the end of this practical students:
+At the end of this practical, students:

-- are able to apply these tests, score them, and summarize the results; - are able to present the results in the form of a patient vignette/grand round.
+- can apply these tests, score them, and summarize the results; - can present the results in the form of a patient vignette/grand round.

-PSY4653 Period 4 5 Feb 2024 5 Apr 2024 Print course description ECTS credits: 0.0 Instruction language: English Coordinator:
+PSY4653 Period 4 3 Feb 2025 4 Apr 2025 Print course description ECTS credits: Master Forensic Psychology 0.0 Instruction language: English Coordinator: